Description of the Major:

 - Students who are pursuing teaching certification can enter the MAT program - a graduate option for students with a completed bachelor's degree in music with emphasis in teacher preparation pre-certification.

-- All majors can participate in a variety of ensembles including Concert Choir, Chamber Choir, Pop 101, Wind and Percussion ensembles, Symphonic Band, Pep Band, Jazz After Hours, World Percussion ensemble, and guitar ensembles.
+- All majors participate in a variety of ensembles such as Concert Choir, Chamber Choir, Pop 101, Symphonic Band, Pep Band, Jazz After Hours, World Percussion, Guitar Ensemble, and other wind and percussion ensembles.
 The Concert Choir, Symphonic Band and Jazz After Hours can be used to fulfill core requirements.

-- The Spirit of the Chanticleer Marching Band is open to all majors and performs regularly at home and away football games, parades and festivals, and accepts invitations to perform at high school marching band exhibitions.
+- The Spirit of the Chanticleer Marching Band is open to all majors and performs regularly at home and away football games, parades and festivals, and at high school marching band exhibitions.

 - Ensemble performance stipends are available for participating members in the Marching Band, Pep Band, Chamber Choir and Jazz After Hours.

 - Music majors are eligible for both the Visual and Performing Arts (VPA) Award and the Music Performance Award.
 The VPA Award is available to students who present SAT scores of at least 1000 (combination of math and verbal sections of test) or ACT scores of 21, have a minimum high school cumulative grade point average of 3.0, and are recommended by the Music Department through audition.
 The Music Performance Award is a competitive award determined by the Music Department through audition only.

 - Auditions are required for entry into the degree program and for scholarship consideration.

 While some career opportunities for music majors will necessitate advanced education, career paths include: performance and professional artists, teaching, composition, editing and arranging music, arts administration, music publishing, broadcasting, recording and sound engineering, music therapy, and entertainment and media law.